Path Configurations (Change-Based Triggers)

 * [Triggering Workspace Deployment](/detailed-guides/workflows/trigger-deploy.md) — Manually triggering a workspace from the UI.

-* [Integrating Version Control](/integrations/version-control.md) — Connecting a VCS provider so push and pull-request events reach Firefly.
+* [Integrating Version Control](/integrations/version-control.md) — Connecting a VCS provider so push events reach Firefly.

 * [Creating Guardrail Rules](/detailed-guides/workflows/creating-guardrail-rules.md) — Policies evaluated on every run, including those triggered by path configurations.